khulnasoft-lab/design.khulnasoft.com/contents/accessibility/vpat.md

       </td>
       <td>
         <p>The product uses visual changes to elements to indicate the current focus position.</p>
         <p>There are instances where a state change happens but does not include a visible focus indicator.
-There are other instances where the default browser focus ring is present and make lack sufficient contrast.</p>
+There are other instances where the default browser focus ring is present and may lack sufficient contrast.</p>
       </td>
     </tr>
     <tr>